agricolamz/checkdown/README.md

 ## Some hints

 * It is possible to avoid code in the output with the chunk argument `echo=FALSE`.
-* For now the package `checkdown` works only with html output.
-So if your rmarkdown document has multiple outpout formats, it is better to add arguments `eval = knitr::is_html_output()` to your chunks with tasks.
+* For now the package `checkdown` works only with html output and will not print anything for other otputs.